teamcfadvance/cfstatic/full-guide.md

 </cfscript>
 {% endhighlight %}

-Another example, this time with non-default folder names for the static files, and css and javascript having a folder to themselves in the root:
+Another example, this time with non-default folder names for the static files, and CSS and JavaScript having a folder to themselves in the root:

     ./
     ../